How to

 Tips on measuring EMF

-The levels of EMF may change over time, when measuring power
+The levels of EMF may change over time, when measuring EMF from

 Some equipment will broadcast on many frequencies.
 One example is a hairdryer: the heating element will emit EMF on 50